shubhamrangaa/Mental-Health-Hacks/README.md

 Studies do show, however, that the population has begun to take mental health seriously, with 90% of survey respondents agreeing that mental health should be given as much consideration as physical health.
 Nonetheless, several physical and social infrastructural weaknesses in the system exist, resulting in:

-1) One in seven Indians were affected by mental disorders of varying severity.
-The proportional contribution of mental disorders to the total disease burden in India has almost doubled since 1990.
+1) **One in seven Indians** were affected by mental disorders of varying severity.
+The proportional contribution of mental disorders to the total disease burden in India has almost **doubled since 1990**.
 Substantial variations exist between states in the burden from different mental disorders and in their trends over time.

-2) Many mental health issues ending up getting detected and diagnosed too late, leading to poorer outcomes and increased mortality, and
+2) Many **mental health issues ending up getting detected and diagnosed too late**, leading to poorer outcomes and increased mortality, and

 3) Patients who do end up seeking professional help end up with extremely infrequent appointments, due to India’s severe shortage of licensed psychiatrists (1 per 334,000 people).
-This leads to patients having difficulty recounting what has happened since their last appointments, and overworked providers who may have difficulty keeping track of patient records.
+This leads to **patients having difficulty recounting what has happened since their last appointments**, and overworked **providers who may have difficulty keeping track of patient records.**

 We witnessed a huge gap with the needs and the existing solutions hence we created **How You Doin'?**